Skip to main content

-Being People's Representatives is about helping Economic Growth in own constituency
+Being People's Representatives is also about helping Economic Growth in own constituency

 The example set by Sekinchan State Assemblyman Ng Suee Lim is commendable and deserves recognition.